-We sat down with speaker Ngaire Tranter MAusIMM(CP), General Manager – RPM ESG at RPM Global (pictured), to discuss her IMARC 2022 presentation on ‘Redefining Mine Closure’ on Thursday 3 November.
+We sat down with speaker Ngaire Tranter MAusIMM(CP), General Manager – ESG at RPM Global (pictured), to discuss her IMARC 2022 presentation on ‘Redefining Mine Closure’ on Thursday 3 November.

 What are you planning to highlight in your IMARC presentation?

 I’ll be exploring how we can deliver safe, stable and sustaining land uses for future generations.
 The challenge we face is the fixed focus that arises due to policy requirements and the changing expectations around suitable land uses.

 I’m particularly interested in how policy, innovation, science and communities can be drawn into technical projects to deliver intergenerational, just and sustainable solutions.
 We believe that all of these aspects can be woven in to create a rich and lasting fabric within our communities, while delivering operational improvements for the mining industry globally.

 What new approaches or technologies are currently shaping how mine closure is viewed and managed in the sector?
 Are there exciting breakthroughs?